Finding Success as a Social Media Consultant

 Working on other business’s social media channels can leave you with very little time to take care of your own.
 But it really is important that you regularly post to your own profiles as these are one of your main marketing assets.

-After all, if a potential client is checking out your Twitter but aren’t impressed with what they see, then they might not want to risk signing you up for their own social media work.
+After all, if a potential client is checking out your Twitter or Facebook page but isn’t impressed with what they see, then they might not want to risk signing you up for their own social media work.

 A Good Understanding Of Your Value